bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 1. Parse your data from csv file to list of any data objects representing single point on the chart - DONE!
 2. Map list of data objects to list of `Entry` objects
 3. Create `LineDataSet` from list of entries and label, like "Banana Bread"
-4. Each set use as an argument to create `LineData` object.
+4. Use each of sets as an argument to create `LineData` object.
 Voila.

-Take a look at the code now:

 ``` kotlin